Wondering what to write in your Christmas cards this year?

 This hasn't been your average year, for any of us, and for some, like me, it's meant I haven't gotten to see many of my special people at all this year.
 A big thing for me to tell many of them this year is pretty simple: I miss you!

 Christmas cards are a great time to share what plans you have for the future, especially in a year like this - from the small to the life-changing.
-Perhaps you have been inspired to start working on a personal project, or you're planning on buying a new home, or simply share where you'd love to travel to once the borders re-open.
+Perhaps you have been inspired to start working on a personal project, or you're planning on renovating, making that sea-change or simply share what that epic trip you're planning looks like now that borders are open.

 Get extra personal

 It's so nice when a card you receive feels like it was really written for you.
 If that's the kind of touching moment you'd love to create, then you can borrow this trick.
 Think of one thing about the person you’re sending the card to; a memory you shared, a kind word they said to you, a thoughtful gesture they did for you; something that happened between you this year that sticks in your mind.
 Then write about it!